AmasaDelano/dw-srd-offline/src/markdown/Moves.md

 ## Spout Lore

-When you **consult your accumulated knowledge about something**, roll+Int.
+When you **consult your accumulated knowledge about something**, roll+INT.
 On a 10+ the GM will tell you something interesting and useful about the subject relevant to your situation.
 On a 7–9 the GM will only tell you something interesting—it’s on you to make it useful.
 The GM might ask you “How do you know this?”
 Tell them the truth, now.

 ## Discern Realities

-When you **closely study a situation or person**, roll+Wis.
+When you **closely study a situation or person**, roll+WIS.
 On a 10+ ask the GM 3 questions from the list below.
 On a 7–9 ask 1.
 Take +1 forward when acting on the answers.

 - What happened here recently?
 - What is about to happen?